Lightweight Wide-Area Motion Imagery for Manned and Unmanned Aircraft

 - User-defined “watchboxes” to provided sensor operators automated detection alerts

-Housed in a platform-agnostic pod or a 10-inch gimbal, Redkite can be mounted on a variety of civilian and military platforms.
-In addition to light planes and helicopters, the sensor can go on small- and medium-sized unmanned aircraft.
+Housed in a platform-agnostic pod or configured into the body of a UAV, Redkite can be integrated onto a variety of civilian and military platforms.
+In addition to light planes and helicopters, the sensor can go on small- and medium-sized unmanned aircraft, including Group 3 UAS.
 As such, Redkite lends itself to military, homeland security and public safety missions.

 Mission sets include: